Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 See what plans you qualify for in less than 2 minutes

 Thinking about offering a home warranty to sweeten your listing?
-It's one of the smartest low-cost moves a seller can make — but only if you understand what you're buying and how to use it effectively.
-In this guide, you'll learn exactly how a seller-paid home warranty works, what it costs, and whether it genuinely speeds up your sale.
+It's one of the smartest low-cost moves a seller can make in 2026, but only if you understand what you're buying and how to use it effectively.
+In this guide, you'll learn exactly how a seller-paid home warranty works, what it costs in today's market, and whether it genuinely speeds up your sale.
 We'll also cover the tax implications, which coverage level makes sense for your situation, and the best alternatives if a warranty isn't the right fit for you.

 Key Pinch Points